-The culture of the organisation, and the extent of awareness and training around mental health, will affect whether or not employees and line managers have open and supportive conversations.
+An organisation’s culture, and the extent of awareness and training around mental health, will affect whether employees and line managers have open and supportive conversations.
 Employers should take the key steps below to better support employees and demonstrate their commitment to promoting positive mental health.

 Developing people managers’ skills

-Our revised joint guidance with mental health charity Mind, People managers’ guide to mental health, contains information, practical advice and templates to help managers facilitate conversations about stress and poor mental health.
-It also sets out the practical steps that employers can take to create a mentally healthy workplace and help prevent poor psychological well-being in the first place.
+Our joint guidance with mental health charity Mind, People managers’ guide to mental health, contains information, practical advice and templates to help managers facilitate conversations about stress and poor mental health.
+It also sets out practical steps employers can take to create a mentally healthy workplace.

 Spotting early signs of mental health issues

-Employers and managers should be alert to the early signs of stress and mental ill health, and know how to respond and signpost to support services.
+Employers and managers should be alert to the early signs of stress and mental ill health, and know how to respond.
 Early intervention can help prevent issues from escalating, but employers should not give advice about a mental health issue as they are rarely qualified to do so.
 The websites of Mind and Rethink Mental Illness give information on potential signs of mental ill health.